George Washington University

 • Novelist, Edward P. Jones

 According to Wikipedia, The George Washington University is a private federally chartered research university in Washington, D.C.
-Chartered in 1821 by the United States Congress, GWU is the largest institution of higher education in the District of Columbia.
+Chartered in 1821 by the United States Congress, GW is one of six universities in the United States with a congressional charter.

 George Washington University's Online Degrees